harel-coffee/NeuroTSConvers-auto/README.md

       python -m spacy download fr_core_news_sm
       python -m spacy download en_core_web_sm
     ```
+  * Boost: optional, to run local neural networks models.

+## Finding best models / reproducing existing results
+  * This is to find the best parameter of the used classifiers for each brain area, and the best set of predictive features via feature selection.
+The results of this step are stored in the folder results.
+A k-fold-cross validation is performed, then evaluation are made on a test set (25% of the data, or 6 participants from 24) to evaluate the models based on their Fscores.

+  * Available feature selection methods: K_MEDOIDS, MI_RANK, Model_RANK.
+  * Available classifiers: RF (Random Forrest), SVM, LREG (Logistic Regression), MLP (Model based on a Multi Layer Perceptron), LSTM (Model based on the Long Short Term Memory network).
+MLP and LSTM architectures are based on Keras library.

+  * Another code for MLP  and LSTM is provided using a C++ library (src/prediction/network_export.so) exposed to python using Boost.
+See the script src/prediction/predict_local_ann.py for more details.

+  * Example, let's make evaluations on two brain areas using K_MEDOIDS as feature selection and the Random Forrest as classifier:
+    ```bash
+     python src/find_models.py -rg 3 4 -p 6 -all -mthd K_MEDOIDS -m RF
+    ```

+## Training
+  * After finding the appropriate model for each brain area, we can train the models on all available data:
+    ```bash
+     python src/train_models.py -rg 3 4
+    ```
 ## Demo
   * To run a demo, we need data of a conversation between an interlocutor (human or robot), and a subject (human, on which we try to predict fMRI responses).
 The data consist of the video of the interlocutor, and the audios of both the participant and the interlocutor (with transcriptions), and an eyetracking file of the subject